Martinessk0/Martinessk0/README.md

 <h2> Hi there!</h2>
 <h3>
-  I'm Martin Grahovski, a twenty-year-old from Sofia, Bulgaria, with a huge passion for programming.
+  I'm Martin Grahovski, a twenty-year-old from Sofia, Bulgaria🏙️, with a huge passion for programming💻.
   I love diving into languages like C#, SQL, HTML & CSS, and I'm currently honing my skills in JavaScript.
-  As a student at the Technical University in Sofia, I get to explore the exciting world of technology every single day.
+  As a student at the Technical University in Sofia, I get to explore the exciting world of technology every single day🌍.
-  I thrive on challenges and approach them with determination, fueled by my love for coding.
+  I thrive on challenges and approach them with determination, fueled by my love for coding💖.
   My ultimate goal?
-To leave my mark in the ever-evolving landscape of technology.
+To leave my mark in the ever-evolving landscape of technology✅.
 </h3>

 <br>